climate-resource/bookshelf/README.md

 <!--- --8<-- [start:description] -->
 # Bookshelf

-`bookshelf` is how Climate Resource reuses datasets across projects
+`bookshelf` is one way [Climate Resource](https://climate-resource.com) reuses datasets across projects.

 The `bookshelf` represents a shared collection of curated datasets or `Books`.
 Each `Book` is a preprocessed, versioned dataset including the notebooks used to produce it.
-As the underlying datasets or processing are updated, new `Books` can be created (with an updated version).
+As the underlying datasets or processing are updated, new `Books` can be created (with an updated version in the case of new data or edition if the processing changed).
 A single dataset may produce multiple `Resources` if different representations are useful.
-These `Books` can be deployed to a shared `Bookshelf` so that they are accessible by other users.
+These `Books` can be deployed to a shared `Bookshelf`so that they are accessible by other users.

 Users are able to use specific `Books` within other projects.
 The dataset and associated metadata is fetched and cached locally.
 Specific versions of `Books` can also be pinned for reproducibility purposes.

 This repository contains the notebooks that are used to generate the `Books` as well as a CLI tool for managing these datasets.